 - Golfer’s Elbow

 - Plantar Fasciitis

 At Atlas Health Medical Group, we pride ourselves on your comprehensive regenerative medicine PRP treatments.
 We are constantly staying up to date on medical research in platelet rich plasma.
 This has allowed us to become the leading PRP clinic in Gilbert, AZ.
-Our activated PRP treatments provide superior clinic results for many musculoskeletal injuries compared to unactivated PRP or conventional treatments.
-For more information about Regenerative Injection Therapy, Platelet Rich Plasma, Naturopathic pain management, Dr. Dylan W. Krueger, NMD, or our Gilbert, AZ location, please contact us at: 480-648-1534 or email us at: email@example.com.
+Our activated PRP treatments provide superior clinic results for many musculoskeletal injuries compared to inactivated PRP or conventional treatments in certain cases.
+For more information about Regenerative Injection Therapy, Platelet Rich Plasma, Naturopathic pain management, or our Gilbert, AZ location, please contact us at: 480-648-1534